Trigger

 In this example, we’ll be ordering pizza.

-Create a new Rose application called trigger
+Create a new Rose application called trigger:

 mkdir -p ~/rose-tutorial/trigger